cyrusimap/cyrus-imapd/docsrc/imap/deployment/storage.rst

-A busy mailing list used for human communications, such as devel@lists.fedoraproject.org, can be expected to grow to as much as 1 GB of data foot print on disk over a period of 3 years -- at a message rate of < ~100 a day and without purging.
+A busy mailing list used for human communications, such as devel@lists.fedoraproject.org, can be expected to grow to as much as 1 GB of data foot print on disk over a period of 3 years -- at a message rate of less than ~100 a day and without purging.

 A mailing list with automated messages generated from applications, such as bugs-list@kde.org, which is notified of all ticket changes for KDE's